tomas-osswald/switch_2020_g3/docs/sprint1/user_stories/US002_GetStandardCategories.md

 # 4. Implementation

-From a request the Category Service class creates a new CategoryMap object that holds each Category object parent category name (if exists) and its own category name.
+From a request the Category Service class creates a new List<StandardCategoryDTO> object that holds each StandardCategoryDTO object that has its own List<StandardCategory> of childs object.
-With the above object it is possible to obtain a tree view representation of the categories in branch-leave style.
+Then after is created a Tree representation that is a List object of the above.

 # 5. Integration/Demonstration